SaabirMohamed/AngularModuleRouting/README.md

 ALT-H2 started `feature/implement-firebase` -- to be merging only to `develop` branch

+ALT-H2 Completed `feature/implement-firebase` -- to be merging only to `develop` branch 23/02/2017 : 12:20pm

 #INFO FROM THE DEFUALT CLI GENERATED README FILE BELOW